 Victory Capital is committed to sustainable growth while striving to deliver desired investment performance and outcomes for our clients by focusing on our Company’s material ESG factors.
 According to the Sustainability Accounting Standards Board (SASB) Materiality Map®, the key ESG factors for asset management firms include:

-We also are proud to have a paid-time-off policy allowing employees to volunteer their time for causes uniquely important to them.
+We are also proud to provide our employees with paid time off to volunteer their time for causes uniquely important to them.
 This is in addition to our Victory Matching Gifts Program that encourages employees to contribute to qualifying charitable organizations.
-This program supports employee giving by offering a way to double – up to $250 (US) per person each calendar year – employees’ cash contributions to their favorite charitable organizations and thus improve our communities.
+This program supports employee giving by offering a way to double – up to $250 per person each calendar year – employees’ cash contributions to their favorite charitable organizations and thus improve our communities in a diverse manner.
 We also sponsor service initiatives in many of the communities in which our employees live and work.
 For example, in 2020 directed by employee initiatives, our employees volunteered at the San Antonio Food Bank to provide support during the COVID-19 pandemic.

 We do not sell customer information to third parties.
-We do not joint market, or share information about creditworthiness or insurability, or share any customer information with non-Victory companies for marketing purposes.
+We do not joint market.
+We do not share customer information about creditworthiness or insurability or share any other customer information with non-Victory companies for marketing purposes.

 In order to provide services to our customers, we retain vendors who, depending on the services provided, may require access to certain customer information.
 We have a formal vendor oversight policy in place that is designed to ensure customer data is adequately protected by our vendors.

 If we receive a request to disclose customer information, we will only disclose such information if the request is required under applicable law, made by court order or subpoena, made by written administrative request (and is reviewed and cleared by appropriate Victory Capital personnel), or made by state or federal regulatory authorities under their powers of examination or supervision.

 Data Security and Business Continuity Planning